compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

   >>>>
 ```

-2.3.7) **Mutation rate prior**
+## **Mutation rate prior**

 **In the case of genomic data the mutation rate works as a hyperparameter**.
 The defaut uniform distribution above indicates the *min* and *max* values to sample an average and SD of all mutation rates.
 That is, the actual mutation rate for each of the 200 loci will be sampled from a normal distrubution with average and SD sampled from this uniform prior.
 In each simulation iteration a new average and SD are sampled and from these parameters the 200 mutation rates are sampled.
 This normal distribution is truncated at zero, so it does not realy have always a bell shape.
 You can set different distribution for the mutation rate.
 All distributions available in R are allowed, but this distribution is specified in the simulation function (*sim.msABC.sumstat*).
 We will see this further in the tutorial.
-Now go back to the *main menu* and hit **Q** to get out of the *Model Builder*.
+Now go back to the **main menu** and hit **Q** to get out of the **Model Builder**.

-2.3.8) **Generating a model from a template**
+## **Generating a model from a template**

 Our model was saved in the object **Is**.
 We can easely generate a nested model using a previous model as template.
 We are goign to use our **Is** model to generate a similar model but with gene flow.
 Let's call this model **IM**, isolaiton with migration.
-We will go directly to the *main menu*.
+We will go directly to the **main menu**.
 We will then type **C** to include migration parameters, than type **y** or **yes**.

 ```
   IM <- main.menu(Is)